Are German carmakers exploiting Serbian workers? – DW – 11/27/2024

 Are German carmakers exploiting Serbian workers?November 27, 2024

 Purple hair streaked with gray frames Mirjana Nesic's face.
 She is looking down at her hands and says that they are tired from work.
 She is an employee at the South Korea-owned automotive industry supplier Yura in Leskovac, Serbia.
-The 50-year-old says she needs to take painkillers, but they hardly help anymore.
+The 50-year-old says the painkillers she takes hardly help anymore.

 Pressure at the Yura factory is intense, she adds and begins to talk about "psychological torture," unattainable targets and being forbidden to use the bathroom.
 Serbian media have even reported that workers are forced to wear diapers while on the job.